 Take the time to learn how to use the navigation system, radio, CD player, and other in-vehicle devices before you take to the road.
 This will lessen your chances of becoming distracted should something goes awry.

 Avoid taking pictures of any kind while you are behind the wheel.
 Leave picture-taking to your passengers, or when you have safely stopped your vehicle, and don’t pose for a picture that another person wants to take of you while driving.

 In cases where an individual sustains serious injury or is killed in a distracted driving accident, the victim and his or her family should seek legal counsel right away.
 Distracted driving is negligent driving behavior, and when negligence leads to another person being injured or killed, that person must be held accountable.

 Rhode Island Distracted Driving Attorney

-To find out how the attorneys at Bottaro Law Firm can help you seek justice and pursue fair compensation for your injuries and losses, call us and schedule your free consultation with a Rhode Island distracted driving attorney today.
+To find out how the attorneys at the Bottaro Law Firm, LLC can help you seek justice and pursue fair compensation for your injuries and losses, call us and schedule your free consultation with a Rhode Island distracted driving attorney today.